Monday, 30 March 2015

 Wash and cut the tomatoes deseeding it.
 Keep all spices near you.

 Heat oil in a wok.
-Fry the fish pieces in batches till light brown, both sides.
+Fry the fish pieces in batches until light brown, both sides.
 Keep aside.

 Fry the cauliflower and potato pieces till light brown, in batches.
 Keep aside.